runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 The rationale behind macros is they allow you to define one piece of syntax in terms of another piece of syntax without any runtime overhead associated with the cost of rewriting one to the other.
+This process is a common one in programming language design and specification and is referred to as **desugaring**; The syntax that is transformed is typically also referred to as **syntactic sugar** for another type of syntax.
 For example, in a language with `if` statements and curly braces, you could write the following fragment (`lesson-01.k`):